colejarczyk/doc/userguide/getting_started/settings/role_resources.rst

 Access to the following resources can be assigned to any admin user role.

-See the **Resources** linked page to learn more about the capabilities thyat are associated with.
+See the **Resources** linked page to learn more about the capabilities that are associated with.

 .. image:: /userguide/_images/resources.png
    :alt:   Resources list